 Since moving to this national focus we have funded over 40 POC projects at different UK universities, including UCL, Imperial College London, Nottingham, Cambridge, UEA, Manchester, Sheffield, Bradford and York, Manchester, Liverpool and more.
 A national evaluation panel has been set up to ensure all projects meet the requirements for Medical Technologies IKC investment and are evaluated consistently.
 A proportion of these projects are supported through our strategic partnership with Versus Arthritis and focus on developing solutions for patients with musculoskeletal conditions.

 Our POC programme is not just a matter of providing funding – there is a clear demand for specialist innovation management to develop medical technologies to the point where they are investment ready.
 Our Technology Innovation Managers are key to this.
 They bring unique industrial expertise in the regenerative devices sector.
 They help identify early stage translation projects with real commercial potential and develop them in partnership with academics and clinicians.

 Our Technology Innovation Managers can also help to identify national funding sources.
 This is particularly valuable, as it helps researchers take the next steps in successful research translation after POC funding has ended.
 We offer other late stage guidance as well, including health economics evaluation, clinical trials design and help to define the regulatory pathways for each new technology.

 We are also forging relationships with core business partners who collaborate with funded projects.
-There are currently 66 industry collaborators working on POC and collaborative development projects nationally.
+There are currently over 100 industry collaborators working on POC and collaborative development projects nationally.

-Our alliance with Regener8 is fundamental to this approach, enabling us to widen our reach and connectivity across the UK.
-The Medical Technologies IKC now holds a unique role in the UK medical technology and regenerative devices landscape and, together with Regener8, has established the UK’s largest regenerative technologies network.
+The Medical Technologies IKC now plays a unique role in the UK medical technology and regenerative devices landscape and, together with its partners, has established the UK’s largest regenerative technologies network.